Duckycoders/PinXiXi/README.md

 Shu Pu (Sellers Guru): Enable sellers to update stock, add/remove products, and fulfill orders.
 Ensure accurate inventory tracking when orders are placed and work with the team to integrate these features smoothly into the system.

-Shanruo Xu (Social Guru): Implemented social posting capabilities, added commenting features, and improved the notification system for user interactions.
+Shanruo Xu (Social Guru): Implement a comprehensive feedback system that allows users to submit, edit, and view reviews for products and sellers.

 Respiratory link: https://github.com/Duckycoders/PinXiXi